GenomicsAotearoa/shell-for-bioinformatics/docs/6_inspectmanipulate3.md

         - Debug or inspect specific portions of a large dataset
         - It's commonly used in bioinformatics (as the .bed file extension suggests) and other fields where processing specific sections of large datasets is necessary.

+#### Advanced (A)

-!!! terminal-2 "suppose we wanted to calculate the mean feature length in example.bed.
-We would have to take the sum feature lengths, and then divide by the total number of records.
+!!! terminal-2 "A-Exampple 1: suppose we wanted to calculate the mean chromosome length in example.bed.
+We would have to take the sum  of chrosomome lengths, and then divide by the total number of chromosomes ( records).
 We can do this with:"

     ```bash
     awk 'BEGIN{s = 0}; {s += ($3-$2)}; END{ print "mean: " s/NR};' example.bed